rixx/2018.djangocon.eu/conduct.md

 * Demanding that a participant stops their behaviour.
 * Demanding that a participant prevents further contact with certain other participants.
+* Not publishing the video of a conference talk.
 * Cancelling a conference talk.
 * Removing a participant from the conference, without refund.